matiaslindgren/JuiceSimulator/README.md

 TODO
 ------------

-* Rewrite rendering backend with OpenGL ES 2.0 and compile to WASM.
+* Rewrite rendering backend with OpenGL ES 2.0 and compile to WASM
+* Investigate how much SIMD support WASM offers and optimize accordingly
 * Add audio